gu-gridh/Omeka-S-module-AdvancedResourceTemplate/README.md

 * Copyright Daniel Berthereau, 2020-2021 (see [Daniel-KM] on GitLab)
 * Library [jQuery-Autocomplete]: Copyright 2012 DevBridge and other contributors

-These features are built for the future digital library [Manioc] of the Université des Antilles and Université de la Guyane, currently managed with [Greenstone].
+These features were built for the future digital library [Manioc] of the Université des Antilles and Université de la Guyane, currently managed with [Greenstone].
+Some other ones were built for the future digital library [Le Menestrel].

 [Advanced Resource Template]: https://gitlab.com/Daniel-KM/Omeka-S-module-AdvancedResourceTemplate